defi-wonderland/aztec-standards-residency/README.md

 ```

 ## Token Contract
 The `Token` contract implements an ERC-20-like token with Aztec-specific privacy extensions.
-It supports transfers and interactions explicitly through private balances and public balances, offering full coverage of Aztec’s confidentiality features.
+It supports transfers and interactions explicitly through private balances and public balances, offering full coverage of Aztec's confidentiality features.

 ### AIP-20: Aztec Token Standard
 We published the AIP-20 Aztec Token Standard in our forum: https://forum.aztec.network/t/request-for-comments-aip-20-aztec-token-standard/7737